Climbing a mountain

 Where I still don’t know what my heart really wants

-Though it may be love or it may be peace-of-mind,
+Though it may be love or peace-of-mind,

 Or maybe just knowing someday I can climb this stupid rock